Sun-Shooting Tower

 The Sun-Shooting Tower (射日塔 (Shèrì Tǎ)) or Chiayi Tower is a tower built inside Chiayi Park, East District, Chiayi City, Taiwan.

 Architecture

 The tower stands at a height of 62 meters.
 Its exterior designed was inspired by a giant sacred tree in Alishan.
 The brown aluminum pattern mimics the wood grain of the tree and the center is left with a 40 m empty space that mimics the crack in the center of that giant sacred tree.

 The interior bronze sculpture is inspired by the "Sun-Shooting" legend of Taiwanese indigenous peoples.
 This bronze-made sculpture is 24 meters tall and 3 meters wide.

 The tower features an observation deck, a café and a small rooftop garden.

 Transportation

-The tower is accessible within walking distance southeast from Beimen Station of the Alishan Forest Railway or using Chiayi County Bus from Chiayi Station of Taiwan Railways Administration.
+The tower is accessible within walking distance southeast from Beimen Station of the Alishan Forest Railway or using Chiayi County Bus from Chiayi Station of Taiwan Railway.